bluegreen-labs/foto/README.md

 ## Partitioned normalization

-Partiotioned normalization as described in [Barbier et al. 2010](http://doi.wiley.com/10.1111/j.1466-8238.2009.00493.x) is not provided but easily accomplished once all images are processed.
+Partitioned normalization as described in [Barbier et al. 2010](http://doi.wiley.com/10.1111/j.1466-8238.2009.00493.x) is not provided but easily accomplished once all images are processed.
 I refer to this paper for the appropriate routines.